Luis Robert Player Props: White Sox vs. Mets

 Luis Robert At The Plate

-- Robert has had an RBI in 35 games this season (38.0%), including 14 multi-RBI outings (15.2%).
-He has also driven home three or more of his team's runs in five contests.
+- In 37.6% of his games this year, Robert has driven in at least one run.
+In 14 of those games (15.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 45 of 92 games this year, and more than once 16 times.
+- In 45 of 93 games this year, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.